mkoncek/javapackages-validator/README.md

 * Specify a file which names the validated files (one file path per line) by using the `-i`, `--input` flag.

-* Stream the file paths separated by new line through the standard input at the program invocation.
+* Stream the file paths separated by new line via the standard input at the program invocation.

 		./generator | java -jar validator.jar